music-suite/music-suite/docs/src/User-Guide.md

 ### Scaling pitch

-TODO
+As we have seen intervals form a *vector space* and pitches an associated *affine space*.
+This implies we can define a form of scalar multiplication.

-TODO intervals are vectors and can be scaled.
 However pithes live in an affine space without a specific origin, so we have to pick one:

 ```music+haskell
 m